Head Dharma Teacher

 During retreats we keep silence at all times.
 Silence not only helps you maintain strong practice, it is a gift that helps others sustain their own practice.
 If you need to communicate about a personal issue, please use the chat feature of Zoom to write a private note to the Head Dharma Teacher.

-The Virtual Dharma Room
+The Dharma Room — In Person and Virtual

 Everyone helps maintain an atmosphere of quiet in the dharma room.
 Please don’t move during sitting periods.
 If you are sleepy or in a great deal of pain you may do a sitting bow and then stand up quietly behind your cushion, with your hands in hapchong.
 Before sitting back down again, do a standing bow and then settle quietly.